About

 Loyalty trials for affiliation with political rivals are conducted by modern authorities to reproduce political order in a state of exception.

-My research draws on archives, experiments, computational modeling, network analysis, interviews and surveys.
+My work draws on archives, experiments, computational modeling, network analysis, interviews and surveys.

 I've taught research design and